AlanAdamik/fullstack-exercise/README.md

 The acceptance criterias are :

     - two buttons prev/next cycle through the appointments
-    - between the two buttons, we can see the current page and total number of pages
+    - between the two buttons, we can see the current page
     - prev button should be disabled on first page
     - next button should be disabled on last page
     - pages are 100 items long